Program in Occupational Therapy

 - Responsible for working with staff on recruitment, admission and with faculty for retention and graduation of RAPS PhD students.

 - Designs, manages or facilitates seminars, or teaches sections of courses to strengthen the RAPS PhD program; ensures that the curriculum is contemporary and takes advantage of the resources of Washington University.

 - Mentors and guides the development of early- and mid-career investigator track faculty and recruits senior University faculty of other departments or programs to serve as mentors for RAPS PhD students.

 - Reports progress and receives guidance from the RAPS Advisory Committee.

 PhD with a strong scientific career contributing knowledge to the fields of occupational therapy and rehabilitation and participation science.

 Skills and Abilities

-- Demonstrated knowledge in and a willingness to work with faculty across the translational continuum of rehabilitation and participation science.
+- Demonstrates knowledge in and is willing to work with faculty across the translational continuum of rehabilitation and participation science.

-- Management and leadership skills to ensure the operations necessary to lead a successful program research agenda and RAPS PhD program.
+- Possesses management and leadership skills sufficient to lead a successful program research agenda and RAPS PhD program.

-- Demonstrated success in furthering organizational goals and developing the capacity of team members.
+- Proven track record of success in furthering organizational goals and developing the capacity of team members.

 - Ability to apply and help early and mid-career faculty apply scientific principles to rehabilitation questions that seek fundamental knowledge about the nature and behavior of living systems and the application of that knowledge to enhance health, lengthen life, and reduce illness and disability.

-- Excellent interpersonal skills and demonstrated ability to relate to diverse groups, constituencies and organizations.
+- Excellence in interpersonal skills and demonstrated ability to relate to and support diverse groups, constituencies and organizations.

 An Equal Opportunity Affirmative Action Employer